AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/orders.md

 ## Create

-Adobe Commerce origination
+Adobe Commerce supports the following create methods:

 - A customer or guest makes a purchase

 ## Update (order status change)

-Adobe Commerce origination
+Adobe Commerce supports the following update methods:

 - An admin user changes an order status manually

-Back office origination
+Backoffice integrations support the following update methods:

 - An order flow changes the order status due to specific business logic
-  - Adobe Commerce is updated
+  - The order status updates in Adobe Commerce